cybersecrs/hijack-test/README.md

 ## How To Protect?

 Get software that check your clipboard for changes when bitcoin address is copied.
-I didn't found one, so I've created [Hijack-Test](https://www.github.com/cybersecrs/hijack-test).
+I didn't found one, so I've created [Hijack-Test Gem](https://rubygems.org/gems/hijack-test).
 This is in early development stage, but do it's job and test your device for Bitcoin address and E-mail address patterns.
 If copied and pasted addresses are not same, you'll receive alarm with sound and visual notification, and error in terminal window.